viko09/codesVarious/README.md

 # codesVarious
 Hello!!
-In this repository you can find various files for mathematical graphics, curve fitting, and some stuff relationated with matplotlib and numpy.
+In this repository are some scripts for mathematical graphics, curve fitting, and some stuff relationated with matplotlib and numpy.